 Touching, healing, being vulnerable: It’s not only possible for caregivers, it’s essential

 I call into awareness all of this because 5B does an excellent job of telling the stories of these same practices of touch, love, presence, and compassion occurring in that hospital ward.
 True, courageous, vital, vulnerable, and powerful touch was occurring in that ward when the world’s institutions, the public, and even some doctors and nurses in that same hospital were feeding the narrative that it was more important to deny people all of these things, and instead focus on self-preservation through fear and intimidation.
 The message, simply was “Be afraid.
-Protect yourself…” rather than, well, “be human.”
+Protect yourself…” rather than, “Be of service.
+Show love.
+Be human.”

 I currently work in the arena of sexual health.
 Unfortunately, I can tell you that that narrative of fear continues, even amongst the most educated of persons responsible for delivering care, with institutions, and with many people in our society.